Demingjm37/Traffic-Office-Database/README.md

 ## Examples
 - The information can be inserted into the database through either phpMyAdmin or at command line.
   ![Insert Example](images/insert.png)
-  A new staff member has been added to the database via command line.
+  <br />A new staff member has been added to the database via command line.
   The parameters for the staff member table are
   - First Name
   - Middle Initial